Neutrino Portals, Terrestrial Upscattering, and Atmospheric Neutrinos: Introduction

 where $d_\alpha$ is the (flavor dependent) transition dipole moment between $\nu_\alpha$ and the singlet fermion $N$.
 In complete generality one could consider a linear combination of magnetic and electric transition dipole portals (see \cite{Sierra:2021say} for a recent discussion and \cite{Balantekin:2018ukw,deGouvea:2021rpa} for related work in the context of angular distributions in HNL decays).
 It suffices, however, to consider only the magnetic dipole portal as a simplified model in the majority of parameter space, and we restrict our attention to this case here.

 Constructing UV-completions that yield sizeable dipole operators is a non-trivial model building task.
 One constraint stems from neutrino masses, since loop diagrams involving a photon insertion on the incoming and outgoing neutrino can alter neutrino textures.
 This can be avoided if $N$ is a Dirac or psuedo-Dirac fermion \cite{Magill:2018jla}.
 Ref.\ \cite{Brdar:2020quo} discusses possible UV completions connected to leptoquarks and recent B-anomalies, and other models have been discussed in \cite{Babu:2021jnu}.
 In this paper we work purely at the level of low-energy Lagrangian \cref{dip-lag} and remain agnostic to the UV-origin of the dipole portal.
+For the results show below, we consider N to be a Dirac fermion.
+From a phenomenological standpoint, the primary difference between Dirac and Majorana HNLs is that the Majorana decay length is half of the Dirac decay length \cite{Plestid:2020vqf}.
+We will show later that the lower bounds we obtain on the model are independent of decay length, so we expect similar bounds for Majorana HNLs.

 Finally, we note that HNLs appear generically in dark sector models and that it is natural to consider models in which there are additional light degrees of freedom.
 While observational evidence demands that low-mass dark sector particles are weakly coupled to the SM, they needn't be weakly coupled to one another and it is consistent and arguably generic for there to exist complicated dark sector dynamics (e.g.~\cite{Batell:2009di}).
 A simple example is a model with three HNLs and one massive $Z'$ that interacts with the HNLs via $O(1)$ couplings, but is secluded from the SM except for small kinetic mixing terms with e.g.\ the SM photon (e.g.~\cite{Bertuzzo:2018itn,Ballett:2019pyw,Ballett:2019cqp,Abdullahi:2020nyr}).
 New dark sector dynamics can modify e.g.\ decay lengths and couplings to nuclei, however, while details can change, the same basic phenomenology proceeds: neutrinos scatter on nuclei and produce HNLs, and those HNLs decay inside detectors producing a visible decay signature.
 This is illustrative of the fact that \emph{many} neutrino-portal dark sectors may be efficiently probed via terrestrial upscattering provided the dark sector has a long-lived visibly decaying particle in its spectrum.